John Gray Bell

-John Gray Bell (21 September 1823 – 21 February 1866) was an English bookseller.
+John Gray Bell (1823 – 1866) was an English bookseller.

-He was the son of Thomas Bell (1785–1860), a house agent and surveyor of Newcastle-upon-Tyne.
-He was born at Newcastle, and married, in 1847, Dorothy Taylor of North Shields.
-In 1848 he went to London, and began business as a bookseller.
-He removed to Manchester in 1854, where he successfully followed his trade for the rest of his life.
-He died there 21 February 1866, aged 43.
+Bell was born in Newcastle-upon-Tyne on 21 September 1823, the son of Thomas Bell (1785–1860), a house agent and surveyor.
+In 1847, he married Dorothy Taylor of North Shields.
+He moved to London in 1848, and began business as a bookseller in Covent Garden.

 Bell was an earnest student of antiquarian literature, collected topographical books and prints, and issued many interesting trade catalogues.
 In 1850 he started publishing a valuable series of Tracts on the Topography, History.
 Dialects, &c., of the Counties of Great Britain, of which about sixteen came out, including original glossaries of Essex, Gloucestershire, Dorset, Cumberland, and Berkshire.
 In 1851 he published A Descriptive and Critical Catalogue of Works, illustrated by Thomas and John Bell.
 This was compiled by himself.
 Another of his works was a genealogy of the Bell and other families, printed for private circulation in 1866, and entitled A Genealogical Account of the Descendants of John of Gaunt, Duke of Lancaster.

+Bell moved to Manchester in 1854, where he successfully followed his trade for the rest of his life.
+He died there on 21 February 1866, aged 43.

+John Gray Bell was an Honorary Secretary for the Manchester fundraising branch of the Royal National Lifeboat Institution (RNLI), and was instrumental in helping with the provision of nine lifeboats.
+Shortly after his death, in 1866, a new 32-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (10) oars, was provided to Llanddwyn Lifeboat Station on Anglesey in Wales, and was named John Gray Bell in his memory.
+The lifeboat served until 1885.